mdbergmann/cl-gserver/README.md

 What happens in this example is that the list `'(1 2 3 4 5)` is passed to `task-async-stream`.
 `task-async-stream` then spawns a 'task' for each element of the list and applies the given function (here `1+`) on each list element.
 The function though is executed by a worker of the actor-systems `:shared` dispatcher. `task-async-stream` then also collects the result of all workers.
 In the last step (`reduce`) the sum of the elements of the result list are calculated.

+It is possible to specify a second argument to the `with-context` macro to specify the dispatcher that should be used for the tasks.
-The concurrency here depends on the number of `:shared` dispatcher workers.
+The concurrency here depends on the number of dispatcher workers.

 Be also aware that the `:shared` dispatcher should not run long running operations as it blocks a message processing thread.
+Create a custom dispatcher to use for `tasks` when you plan to operate longer running operations.

 See the [API documentation](https://mdbergmann.github.io/cl-gserver/cl-gserver.html#toc-2-8-tasks) for more details.